 The documentary takes two swings that are undeniably effective moments of storytelling.
 The first comes in regards to Flanigan’s home life with his family.
 For the sake of surprise, it will not be spoiled here.
 However, the family’s ability to bond and grow from emotionally charged actions warms the heart and reminds the audience why we take care of one another.

 The second swing comes towards the end of the film, as COVID ravages the employment status of cast members.
 This part of the story comes as no surprise, and the filmmakers’ willingness to divert attention away from Billy becomes a powerful tool.
 It also speaks to the selfless acts Flanigan perpetuates during quarantine.
 Its a moment of healing and emotional outpouring for people who have put their soul into a unique side of the entertainment landscape.
 For those in Central Florida, its impossible to ignore the power of their words.

 Billy Flanigan: Happiest Man on Earth will not reinvent the genre.
-Yet its important lesson for filmmakers: the story and the tone of a film can showcase the heart and lesson of a film.
-In the case of Billy Flanigan, its clear that Douglas took lessons from his subject.
+Yet its an important lesson for filmmakers: the story and the tone of a film can showcase the heart and lesson of a film.
+In the case of Billy Flanigan, it’s clear that Douglas took lessons from his subject.
 After all, putting a little light in the world and celebrating stories that differ from ours is the